Finding the Martin Luther King Jr. in all of us

 I firmly believe my clients want to be inclusive—and many other members of Corporate America do too.
 But you have to leave the office sometimes.
 And when we do, I fear we’ll soon be stepping back into the worst of the 1950s and ’60s.
-For people of color, for anyone whose religion doesn’t conform to the strictures of evangelical “Christianity,” for women, for LGBT people, these are perilous times.
+For people of color, for anyone whose religion doesn’t conform to the strictures of evangelical “Christianity,” for women, for LGBTQ people, these are perilous times.

 I fall into all but the first of those categories.
 White folks like me are finding out what our brothers and sisters of color have unfortunately known forever: what it’s like to live in a country where you can’t trust that the people behind the political institutions and social infrastructure have your back.

 Where’s Martin Luther King, Jr. when you need him?

 “…the arc of the moral universe is long but it bends toward justice.”

 As a lesbian, I’ve felt hopeful in the last few years that the arc has been shortening.
 Now I see what our friends in other communities have known all along: it’s only an illusion.
 Laws are just words on paper, and they only work when we agree to respect them.
 As democracy and the social compact crumble in the face of authoritarianism, I have to wonder: Just how far around the bend is justice?

 Three million more people voted for Hillary Clinton than for the divisive racist we will inaugurate as president this week.
 Yet those of us who loathe the man and what he stands for don’t have a leader to coalesce around.
 Who can help carry us forward?
 Who can help us stem the tide of hatred that’s about to swamp our institutions and laws?